 - Lip flip – a lip flip involves making the upper lip look fuller without injections of lip fillers.
 The treatment consists of the injection of anti-wrinkle injections into the muscles which surround the upper lip.
 After injection, the upper lip turns outwards and upwards due to the relaxation of the underlying muscles.
 The treatment differs from lip fillers as it does not involve the injection of dermal filler and does not enhance the volume of the lips.
 The treatment aims to give the impression of a plumper-looking upper lip by adjusting the position of the upper lip.
 The treatment is straightforward and quick to perform and takes no more than 15 minutes to undertake.
 Compared with lip fillers, treatment results are short-lived, lasting up to 3 months.
 Further treatment will be needed after this time to maintain the appearance of your upper lip.

-In the UK, it is a commonplace to have lip filler or lip flip treatment administered by beauticians.
+In the UK, it is commonplace to have lip filler or lip flip treatment administered by beauticians.
 This is because the prices offered at beauty salons are often much lower compared with medical clinics.
-The risk of complications is significantly increased by choosing to have lip injections at an unregulated provider.
-Centre for Surgery is a specialist cosmetic clinic regulated by the care quality commission.
+The risk of complications is significantly increased by choosing to have lip injections from an unregulated provider.
+Centre for Surgery is a specialist cosmetic clinic regulated by the Care Quality Commission.
 Our practitioners have completed years of training in all types of facial injectables, including lip fillers.
 Having your treatment with us means you’ll receive high standards of medical care, whatever kind of treatment you choose.
-Call us today at 020 7993 4849 to book a consultation with an expert aesthetic practitioner at our 106 Crawford Street clinic in Marylebone.
+Call us today at 020 7993 4849 to book a consultation with an expert aesthetic practitioner at our Baker Street clinic.